 Beaches in the Philippines are plentiful, and some of the most beautiful ones can be found in El Nido, Palawan.
 The top activity here are the El Nido island hopping tours that will take you to not just one but multiple islands, hidden beaches, and lagoons.
-One of the most enchanting destinations in these island hopping tours is the Big Lagoon.
+One of the most enchanting destinations when island hopping in the Philippines is the Big Lagoon.

 It will seem like you’ve been transported to an ethereal fantasy world, but you’re only gazing at one of the most fabled tourist destinations in the country.
 Swim in the crystal clear waters of the lagoon, or rent a kayak for an all-worth-it experience.

 There are other beaches and lagoons you can visit in a day in El Nido.
 The Big Lagoon is usually lumped in together with visits to the Secret Lagoon, Payong-Payong Beach, and 7 Commandos Beach.